StringerMus/django-film-club/README.md

 * Duplicate titles causes page error
 Now fixed to not allow addition of films with an existing title.

-* Lowercase titles in post film causes error
+* Lowercase titles in post film causes error - Same slug key causes error in post film if a new submission is posted in a different case to existing title entry.
--	Same slug key causes error in post film – slug should not be based of title but id?
+- This has now been fixed.
+The slugfield in model creates a unique slug id on submission and the title field in form is case insensitive if the title already exists.

 ## Lessons Learned